Search This Blog

 Statues made of jade

-I like green jade so I bought earrings for myself as a remembrance, character written on the middle is my last name meaning,make a guess???
+I bought earrings for myself as a remembrance, with the character written on the middle is my last name in Chinese.
+After checking the jade we went to restaurant to the 3rd floor of the building to eat lunch.

 Ming Tomb